opchest/OJ_practice/13021 - Longest Binary Distance.md

 ### Thoughts

 Since we want to count the binary distance, we need to change decimal into binarry.
 **Note : The 0 at right most can't count since there is no 1 at the right.**
 So I use `count` to count the distance, and also count the number of $1$ in case it is less than in the end.
-And *is_one_appear* is to avoid the issue that 0 is at the right most (Since the input might over 2^{32} - 1 , *long long* is needed.)
+And *is_one_appear* is to avoid the issue that 0 is at the right most.
+(Since the input might over 2^{32} - 1 , *long long* is needed.)
 ```c++
 void find_len(long long num) {